 You can make music with other GarageBand users sharing a Wi-Fi connection.
 The bandleader creates a jam session, then up to three band members can join the jam session.
 Playback and recording are synchronized between all devices, so everyone can play and record together as a band.
 The leader can keep exclusive control of playback and recording, or allow all members to share control.

 When members join a jam session, the song settings on their devices are matched to the current jam session song settings.
 Jam session song settings include the tempo, key, and time signature; the number and length of song sections; any master effects used; any custom chords; a fade-out; or a count-in.
 Only the leader can change the jam session song settings.

 After members record tracks to add to the jam session, the leader collects all unmuted tracks from the members' devices.
 Playback and recording stop while the recordings are collected.

-If any device cannot start playback because it is optimising performance, all other devices remain stopped until the optimising device is ready.
+If any device cannot start playback because it is optimizing performance, all other devices remain stopped until the optimizing device is ready.
 If anyone in the band opens the Sound browser during playback or recording, the song stops playing but the jam session is still active.

 Jam Sessions work with Touch Instruments and Tracks view, but not with the Live Loops grid.